jan-bogaerts/mark/src/markdownCode.md

 #### results view
 - the results-view component is positioned at the bottom of the main body
 - the user can view the results that were generated by the transformers that were registered with the cybertron-service, for the currently selected text block.
+- tabs are placed at the bottom of the results view, size = small, tabBarStyle={{marginTop: 0}}
-- For each transformer in the transformers list provided by the cybertron-service, this view creates a tab.
+- For each transformer in the transformers list provided by the cybertron-service (field: transformers), this view creates a tab.
-  - the tabs are located at the top of the view (to the left)
+  - the tabs are located at the top of the view
-  - the transformer name is used as the title of the tab
+  - the transformer name is used as the title and key of the tab
   - the tab content shows a results-view-tab component
+- create a json structure for all the tabs (fields: key, label, children).
+- assign the json structure to the items property.

 ##### results view tab